davidfowl/IISCrossover/README.md

 1. In [Global.asax.cs](LegacyApi/Global.asax.cs#L21-L34) we're using `Application_PostResolveRequestCache` which runs after the routing module and we use the URL to determine if we want to route to ASP.NET Core via [Context.RemapHandler](https://docs.microsoft.com/en-us/dotnet/api/system.web.httpcontext.remaphandler?view=netframework-4.8#System_Web_HttpContext_RemapHandler_System_Web_IHttpHandler_).
 1. Setting the handler to null allows the next module to run in the pipeline and it will execute the ASP.NET Core module.

+## Limitations
+- When using inprocess mode, It is likely that .NET Framework and .NET Core will run OK together (though this isn't officially supported).
+We also do not support multiple .NET Cores side by side in process.
+- Diagnostics are also likely hosed (debugging, etw)
+- It isn't possible to run multiple applications in same app pool (in process mode).